digirati-co-uk/digital-preservation-docs/goobi/20240614_UOL_Goobi_Requirements_Document_DRAFT_v3.3.md

 	- #done Geoff how exactly will the files look like then and how are the processes named then?
 	- #done Geoff what needs to be developed here exactly?
 You are talking about the mass upload plugin here, right?
 Not the mass import plugin.
 	- #done Geoff-reply Apologies it should have read Mass upload The issue is that currently in the settings barcodes are either allowed or not.
 If they are set to allowed then filename mass uploads do not work because the system is looking for barcodes.
 If they are not set to allowed then mass uploads with barcodes would not be linked to processes because the filenames would not match.
 The plugin needs to be developed to allow both depending on the project in the configuration.
 So: Project A (external digitisation by a company where they are required to do the file naming properly before sending the data back to UOL) is happening at the same time as project B where the internal team are doing mass digitisation using barcodes.
-	- #intranda add a selection into the user interface to let the user decide between barcode detection or file name analysis
 - Goobi project settings will be extended to allow for the setting of requirements for cropping, OCR, ICR, surrogate requirements, the need for pagination, the need for structural metadata etc. #Development
 	- #done Geoff can you please explain further what is needed here exactly?
-	- #done Leeds Geoff-reply Thinking about it I don't think we need this any more because we can use process templates to set these things much more easily.
+	- #Leeds #Geoff-reply Thinking about it I don't think we need this any more because we can use process templates to set these things much more easily.
-	- #done gets ignored for now

 ### DRAFT Process template:

-1. User will paste a list of identifiers into the mass import interface with identifiers from EMu or ALMA.
+1. User will upload the Excel spreadsheet for a batch of items into Goobi as generated from EMu or ALMA.
 	- #done Geoff can you please share these Excel sheets as sample with us?
 	- #done Geoff-reply Files requested above.
-	- #intranda check if development is needed for this
+	- #intranda #Leeds Can intranda provide examples of the import format to UoL
-2. ~~Goobi will Automatically create the processes.~~
+1. ~~Goobi will Automatically create the processes.~~
 	- ~~done Geoff this should be removed as it is part of the previous step~~
-3. The user will download and print the batch docket and insert the barcode into the front cover of all the items to be digitised.
+2. The user will download and print the batch docket and insert the barcode into the front cover of all the items to be digitised.
-4. Item Collection: an assigned person will collect the item from the shelf or location and will record their workstation ID as a property.
+3. Item Collection: an assigned person will collect the item from the shelf or location and will record their workstation ID as a property.
 	- #done Geoff Who is an assigned person?
 Will the person select himself or is someone else assigning?
 	- #done Geoff-reply The studio manager (Rob) will assign the person.
-	- #intranda plan the user and user-group assignment here for multiple steps
+	- #Leeds please clarify assignment procedure
-5. Assessment: the assigned person(s) will look at the original and will assess its condition and if it needs conservation treatment before digitisation with the options: Conservation Assessment or Ready to digitise.
+1. Assessment: the assigned person will look at the original and will assess its condition and if it needs conservation treatment before digitisation with the options: Conservation Assessment or Ready to digitise.
-6. Workflow change: If `Conservation Assessment` is TRUE then: the `Conservation Assessment` step will be activated and opened, the `waiting for conservation` will be set to LOCKED.
+2. Workflow change: If `Conservation Assessment` is TRUE then: the `Conservation Assessment` step will be activated and opened, the `waiting for conservation` will be set to LOCKED.
 If the `ready to digitise` process is selected then the `Image upload` step will be set to OPEN.
-7. Conservation Assessment: Conservation user enters comments into a text box and closes the task.
+3. Conservation Assessment: Conservation user enters comments into a text box and closes the task.
-8. Goobi then emails a specific conservation email address with the phrase `Conservation assessment needed: ITEM ID:` and the EMu IRN of the process in the subject line, the comments text in the email body. #Development
+4. Goobi then emails a specific conservation email address with the phrase `Conservation assessment needed: ITEM ID:` and the EMu IRN of the process in the subject line, the comments text in the email body. #Development
 	- #done Geoff what is the `comments text` here?
 Where is it coming from?
 	- #done Geoff-reply A property.
 	- #intranda include in quote: e-mail plugin
-9. Waiting for conservation: Process property dropdown (Required) with the options: `Please select`/`Proceed with digitisation`/`Delete process` and a box for the user to copy and paste the response text to the enquiry into a process property.
+1. Waiting for conservation: Process property dropdown (Required) with the options: `Please select`/`Proceed with digitisation`/`Delete process` and a box for the user to copy and paste the response text to the enquiry into a process property.
 	- #done Geoff Can you please explain this a bit deeper?
 I don't get it.
 	- #done Geoff-reply OK, so if after initial assessment the studio team are concerned about the condition of the item then they will want the conservation team to assess it and make a decision about whether it should be digitised or not.
 After they have decided they will email the studio team.
 The team will then record the decision as a property in the task and then workflow change will kick in (next step) to turn things on or off based on the property information.
-	- move process to a `deactivated item`-project in case it gets cancelled
-10. #done Workflow change: if `Proceed with digitisation` is recorded then the `Upload images` step will be set to `OPEN`.
+2. Workflow change: if `Proceed with digitisation` is recorded then the `Upload images` step will be set to `OPEN`.
 If `Delete process` is recorded then Goobi will delete the process entirely. #Development
 	 - #done most of this does exist already
-	 - #done check if complete deletion is available, include in quote otherwise
+	 - #intranda check if complete deletion is available, include in quote otherwise
-	 - #done this is not needed anymore as we more items into a inactive project if cancelled
-11. Image upload: During digitisation the user will capture the barcoded docket page first and then the item.
+1. Image upload: During digitisation the user will capture the barcoded docket page first and then the item.
 The user will upload the images using the mass upload workflow plugin.
 Goobi will then read the barcode and automatically link all the images including the barcode image to the correct process in Goobi.
 	-  #done this does exist already
-	- #intranda take this into account for the pricing proposal if not done already (see above: change of UI to select between barcode and file naming)
+	- #intranda take this into account for the pricing proposal if not done already
-12. Quality Assurance: after upload for all file types they will be reviewed in the QA plugin. this plugin must be developed to ensure that a different user than the one that did the digitisation reviews the output. #Development
+2. Quality Assurance: after upload for all file types they will be reviewed in the QA plugin. this plugin must be developed to ensure that a different user than the one that did the digitisation reviews the output. #Development
 	- #intranda plan this development and take it into the pricing proposal
-13. ~~Automatic file renaming: File rename plugin (the barcode docket image will be renamed with the number `_00`~~
+3. ~~Automatic file renaming: File rename plugin (the barcode docket image will be renamed with the number `_00`~~
 	- ~~done Geoff are you sure?
 Why not move it to the end instead of to the start?
 Or move it out of the images folder would even be better.~~
 	- ~~done Geoff-reply That is fine but I am just repeating what we did here when you first developed the functionality for me in the italy project.~~
-14. Automatic removal of the barcode page: Goobi will delete the barcode image leaving only the master images of the item in the process.
+4. Automatic removal of the barcode page: Goobi will delete the barcode image leaving only the master images of the item in the process.
 	- #done Geoff Why first rename the file automatically and then delete it afterwards?
 	- #done Geoff-reply As above, I thought it had to happen that way as at QA the user should see the barcode.
-15. #Variant If cropping is required - Automatic image analysis.
+5. #Variant If cropping is required - Automatic image analysis.
-16. #Variant If cropping is required - Layout Wizzard (Note: Layout Wizzard workflow plugin should also be installed*)
+6. #Variant If cropping is required - Layout Wizzard (Note: Layout Wizzard workflow plugin should also be installed*)
-17. #Variant If cropping is required - Automatic cropping (to Cropped master folder retaining the master file)
+7. #Variant If cropping is required - Automatic cropping (to Cropped master folder retaining the master file)
-18. #Variant If OCR is required - OCR step
+8. #Variant If OCR is required - OCR step
-19. #Variant If ICR is required - Transkribus step (using specific model ID if one was provided in step 9 above)
+9. #Variant If ICR is required - Transkribus step (using specific model ID if one was provided in step 9 above)
-20. #Variant if pagination is required then the user carries out pagination in the METS editor.
+10. #Variant if pagination is required then the user carries out pagination in the METS editor.
-21. #Variant if structural data is required then the user assigns structural data in the METS editor.
+11. #Variant if structural data is required then the user assigns structural data in the METS editor.
-22. ~~Variant If surrogate JPEGs or PDF files are required then Goobi will create the surrogates in a folders~~
+12. ~~Variant If surrogate JPEGs or PDF files are required then Goobi will create the surrogates in a folders~~
 	- ~~Geoff how do the expectations for the JPEGs and the PDFs look like exactly?~~
 	- ~~Geoff-reply I have asked that question of UOL~~
 	- ~~Leeds IIIF Services will create the surrogate files, Goobi does not need to create.~~